Do we have a healthy culture of leisure and pleasure?

 - Explore Pleasure Activism, also the title of Adrienne Maree Brown’s 2019 book.
 She outlines Pleasure Principles as – what you pay attention to grows; we become what we practice; yes is the way; when I am happy, it is good for the world; the deepest pleasure comes from riding the line between commitment and attachment; and make justice and liberation feel good.

 - Take pleasure in your food.
 Focus on the sensations, even before placing a morsel in your mouth or taking a sip.
 Enjoy whatever you are eating.
 Let go of your judgment, about how healthy it is, how many calories there are…Do this with everything you consciously choose to do, participate in.

-It’s true these suggestions may not be pleasurable for you, in of themselves.
+Some of these suggestions may not be pleasurable for you, in of themselves.
 Digital detox can be extremely uncomfortable and even harrowing for some people.
 Saying no to others to create space and time for yourself can feel so impolite and irresponsible.
 Seeking approval is so second nature that many people don’t realize the subtle ways this is happening.
 These are suggestions to reconnect with yourself so that you can re-discover what is pleasurable.
+To see how we have been conditioned into a suffering consciousness.
 Perhaps try this 30-day process to unwind some of the thinking we all have around responsibility.

 It’s time to rediscover our own culture of leisure and pleasure!

 ResourcesLeisure : The Basis of Culture by Josef Pieper.
 Ignatius Press; First edition (October 1, 2009)

 Pleasure Activism by Adrienne Maree Brown.
 AK Press.
 (April 25, 2019)